Business startup costs: calculate what you'll need

 Ongoing costs

-Ongoing costs are regular expenses that keep your business running day to day.
-You usually pay them monthly or annually.
+Ongoing costs are regular expenses that keep your business running.
+You typically pay them monthly or annually.
+For example, you must pay a fee of $49.74 (plus GST) every year to confirm your company information on the Companies Register.

 Common ongoing costs include: